BonneChaussure/template_cpp/README.md

 # 🧱 How to Use This C++ Template for New Projects

 This repository serves as a base C++ project template.
-Follow the steps below to clone and reuse it for other projects, solo or in group work with vscode.
+Follow the steps below to clone and reuse it for other projects, solo or in group work with **vscode**.

 - Clone this template in your folder :
 ```bash